 About

-What makes this alpaca farm stand out from the other approximately 4,000 farms throughout the US is that, here, they do everything.
+What makes this alpaca farm a standout is that the couple does everything.
 That everything includes breeding of their alpacas, turning fiber into fashion, leading farm tours, and coaching those who wish to become future alpaca farmers.
-It is also a handicapped-friendly facility.
+It is also a handicap-friendly facility.

-There is a small gift shop onsite offering gorgeous alpaca sweaters, socks, and pillows.
-The farm also creates its own designs, including for blankets and scarves, and you can recognize these by looking for the Pendleton label.
+There is a small gift shop on-site offering gorgeous alpaca sweaters, socks, and pillows.
+The farm also creates its own designs, recognizable by the Pendleton label.
 These and more are also for sale at the Harvest Moon Marketplace, which the owners also helped to create.

 - Saturday tours: 10:30, 12:30, and 2:30